sevidmusic/Roady/README.md

 Roady's UI uses the Routes defined by installed Modules to determine the `html` that should be rendered in Response to a Request.

-Roady's UI uses a layout to structure the rendered `html`.
+Roady's UI uses layouts to structure the rendered `html`.

 ### Layouts

+Layouts define uniquely Named Positions to structure the `html` rendered in Responses to a Request to a website.

+Layouts do not define styles, just structure.
+Styles should be defined by a Module.

 Layouts should be located in Roady's `layouts` directory.

 Layouts are not required, if none exist Roady will use it's own internally defined layout.

-Layouts define uniquely named positions to structure the `html` rendered in Responses to a Request to a website.

-Layouts do not define styles, just structure.
-Styles should be defined by a Module.

 Available layouts may be used by any website running on Roady, but each website may only use one layout.